OpenTelemetry RabbitMQ Monitoring Guide

 Dashboard Visualization

-When telemetry data reaches Uptrace, it automatically generates a RabbitMQ dashboard from a pre-defined template showing:
+When telemetry data reaches Uptrace, it automatically generates a RabbitMQ dashboard from a pre-defined template.
+You can also create custom dashboards to visualize:

 • Queue Health: Message counts, consumer activity, and queue depths